fizruk/free-foil/haskell/mltt/README.md

 instances need that the pattern interface does not offer — a payload has to be carried into the ambient scope, and `withPattern` exposes no renaming for it.

+`examples/theories.mltt` puts the layer to work: a `Monoid` telescope carrying its associativity law, a lemma proved once from that law, and the Church numerals under addition as an instance that discharges the law by `refl`, since both sides of associativity normalise to the same term.
+Using the lemma at the instance is then application, and no command registers anything anywhere.
+The unit laws are left out of the telescope deliberately: `plus zero n` normalises to `λ A ⇒ λ f ⇒ λ x ⇒ n A f x` and stops one η-contraction short of `n`, and conversion here has no η, so no instance could prove one.

 The idea is not new here.
 The framing followed is Jon Sterling's, in the [Pterodactyl worklog](https://www.jonmsterling.com/01HC/), where a theory expression denotes a telescope and refining a field leaves the remaining fields